anyanlong/emysql/README.md

 * `z` changes recognizes a new version, but is not supposed to break anything

 # Changelog of recent changes

+## Emysql 0.4.1

+Spring cleaning in the repository:

+* Removed a lot of modules which is not part of the official API from the documentation.
+* Deprecated the use of `emysql_util` for `emysql`.
+* Made tests actually do something with the `emysql_util` calls.
+* Moved function calls from `emysql_util` into the modules where they belong.

+Change should be backwards compatible.

 ## Emysql 0.4.0